 Based on the aggregate market value of our common stock held by non-affiliates as of June 30, 2023, we believe we will become a "large accelerated filer" and no longer qualify as an emerging growth company or smaller reporting company as of December 31, 2023.
 Because we believe our emerging growth company and non-accelerated filer status will expire on December 31, 2023, we expect to be required, pursuant to Section 404(b) of the Sarbanes-Oxley Act of 2002 ("Section 404"), to include in our Annual Report on Form 10-K for the year ending December 31, 2023 an attestation report as to the effectiveness of our internal control over financial reporting that is issued by our independent registered public accounting firm.
 If we are unable to maintain effective internal control over financial reporting, we may not have adequate, accurate or timely financial information, our independent registered public accounting firm may issue a report that is adverse, and we may be unable to meet our reporting obligations as a public company or comply with the requirements of the SEC or Section 404.
 This could result in a restatement of our financial statements, the imposition of sanctions, including the inability of registered broker dealers to make a market in our common stock, or investigation by regulatory authorities.
 Any such action or other negative results caused by our inability to meet our reporting requirements or comply with legal and regulatory requirements or by disclosure of an accounting, reporting or control issue could adversely affect the trading price of our securities and our business.
-Material weaknesses in our internal control over financial markets due to a loss of confidence in the reliability of our financial statements.
+Material weaknesses in our internal control over financial reporting could also reduce our ability to obtain financing or could increase the cost of any financing we obtain.
+This could result in an adverse reaction in the financial markets due to a loss of confidence in the reliability of our financial statements.